EtienneRod/Undefined-Audio-Detector/README.md

 This is a Dockerfile to create a Docker Image for netplexflix, a project that use IA to find missing language of audio tracks in a video file where language for this audio track is not defined

-Look at his project at -> https://github.com/netplexflix/MKV-Undefined-Audio-Language-Detector.
+Look at his project and uspport the guy -> https://github.com/netplexflix/MKV-Undefined-Audio-Language-Detector.

 ```yaml
 services: